SpaceX launching 23 Starlink satellites from Florida this evening

-You can watch it live via SpaceX's account on X. Coverage will begin about five minutes before the window opens.
+SpaceX will livestream the launch via its account on X; coverage will begin about five minutes before the window opens.

 Related: Starlink satellite train: How to see and track it in the night sky

-If all goes according to plan, the Falcon 9's first stage will come back to Earth about 8.5 minutes after launch, landing vertically on SpaceX's Just Read the Instructions droneship, which will be stationed in the Atlantic Ocean.
+If all goes according to plan, the Falcon 9's first stage will come back to Earth for a vertical landing about 8.5 minutes after launch.
+It will touch down on the SpaceX droneship Just Read the Instructions, which will be stationed in the Atlantic Ocean.

-It will be the 12th launch and landing for this particular booster, according to a SpaceX mission description.
-That's eight shy of the company's reuse record, which it set on a Starlink mission just last week.
+It will be the ninth launch and landing for this particular booster, according to a SpaceX mission description.
+Five of its previous eight liftoffs were Starlink missions.

-The Falcon 9's upper stage will continue carrying the 23 Starlink satellites toward low Earth orbit (LEO), eventually deploying them there about 65 minutes after liftoff.
+The Falcon 9's upper stage will continue carrying the 23 Starlink satellites toward low Earth orbit (LEO) today, deploying them about 65 minutes after liftoff.

 Get the Space.com Newsletter